 The best way to figure all this is out is by drafting a property spec illustrating your dream location, why it’s perfect, and – crucially – what in your wish list you can live without.

 The next step is location, location, location.
 In your market research, you should have developed an idea of who your customers are, where they’re currently shopping and how they get there.
 When shopping around for your own brick-and-mortar location, you must bear all that in mind.

 Do you need to be close to public transport?
 How close is the nearest competitor, and will that help or hurt your business?
 How remote is too remote, and what sort of infrastructure or logistics will you need in place for deliveries?

-Once you’ve figured out your budget, property specs and understand what’s expected of your business form a legal standpoint, you can start hunting.
-Property websites, trade publications and local media outlets are usually the best place to commence searching.
+Once you’ve figured out your budget, property specs and understand what’s expected of your business from a legal standpoint, you can start hunting.
+Property websites, trade publications, and local media outlets are usually the best place to commence searching.

 Just remember: when in doubt, always explore your options and avoid jumping up at the first opportunity you encounter.
 Don’t be afraid to ask developers or estate agents tricky questions, and take your time before entering into a service agreement.
 This is a big step in your company’s development, and you don’t want to rush into a bad deal.